 - Panentheism: Tries to bring back some of the theism by saying God is the universe but also exists transcendent to it.
 More specifically, it says either the universe is within God (part of his mind, usually) or God himself is within the universe (which might or might not transition into Pandeism below).
 This is generally idealist.

-- Pandeism: which incorporates Deism to saying God once existed but has become the Universe itself.
+- Pandeism: Incorporates Deism by saying God once existed but has become the universe itself.

-- A God Am I or A God Is You are also invoked, since everyone is part of nature - but since it's everyone, no one person is elevated above the rest as a result.
+- A God Is You: Everyone is part of nature - but since it's everyone, no one person is elevated above the rest as a result.

 - This often leads to the confusion as to whether persons such as Einstein and Sagan, who expressed high levels of respect and wonder for nature, should be considered pantheists.
 As Richard Dawkins also expresses similar feelings regarding nature, it's entirely possible for one to feel about something as religious persons do about their faith without being religious.

 - According to WPM, if this is the case, the person is already a Pantheist, and simply does not acknowledge it.
 It is, of course, possible to treat Pantheism as religion, philosophy, or both, and there are many avowed Pantheists who are also Christians, Wiccans, Unitarian Universalists, etc.

 - Cessation of Existence: Most monist physicalist, and many other Pantheists, agree that existence as an independent consciousness ends upon death, and that all parts return to the whole, though that whole can be anything from the physical universe to an over-soul.
 Humanity is ultimately unimportant individually but we're immortal as part of the whole.

 - Flat-Earth Atheist: Pantheist paladins in D&D games are entirely possible despite the presence of actual gods.